 The cylinder is the Doric column according to Rougemont, refined as much as possible.
 It is also the totem of modern times, the emblem of traditional societies made modern.

 From then on, the cylinder, which became column, totem, inhabited both public and private spaces.
-Very quickly it was an emblematic form at the heart of Rougemont’s art.
+Very quickly it was an emblematic form at the heart of the painter Guy de Rougemont’s art.

 Set up alone in the urban landscape, like the Totem planted on Albert Thomas square in Villeurbanne (1981), or conceived in a group of sculptures, like the forests of monumental cylinders raised at the Musée de Sculpture en plein air of the Ville de Paris, Saint-Bernard bank, (Interpénétration de Deux Espaces (Interpenetration of Two Spaces), 1975), the cylinder is decorated with rings and multi-coloured geometrical shapes to sport the artist’s palette for a “sublimation of colour” (Rougemont).

 As a “playful geometer” to use his own words, Rougemont has played with the cylinder’s shape.
 In Lisbon at the Franco-Portuguese cultural centre, he created a suspended sculpture made of columns hung from the ceiling (Cylindres stalactites, 1985).
 In Belfort, a municipal fountain presents a forest of cylinders made of marble (1986).
 In Châteauroux, the cylinders give rhythm to the space at République square(2000).